Planning With the Environment in Mind

-Due to continued household growth and evolving housing needs, there is a strong demand for public housing in both mature and non-mature estates.
+Due to continued household growth and evolving housing needs, there is a strong demand for public housing across Singapore.
 To meet Singaporeans’ housing needs, land is set aside for residential uses and supporting amenities and these are reflected in URA’s gazetted Master Plan.
 As part of the planning and development process, we conduct in-depth studies where required, to assess the expected impact of development on the natural and built environment.

 We also engage varied groups of community stakeholders to strengthen the rigour of the studies.
 The findings from the studies and feedback received through engagements are carefully considered, together with other Government agencies like URA and NParks, before a project is allowed to proceed.